To quote Google itself: “No one can guarantee first place on Google.”

 • The picture of their corporate headquarters is another company’s office with their logo Photoshoped on the building!

 29prime is not alone in their predatory practices.
-With similar SEO schemes, their customers risk being banned from Google by their illegal listing practices, and are threatened with the deletion of their listings if they try to cancel.
+With similar SEO schemes by Web Design and SEO Agency, their customers risk being banned from Google by their illegal listing practices, and are threatened with the deletion of their listings if they try to cancel.
 I myself dogged a bullet last year when a company, in a free trial, placed a link building page on my website that did indeed rank first in local listings.
 The trouble was, the link page was the landing page!
 I certainly didn’t want that to be the first thing people saw when they clicked on my listing.